Medical Breakthroughs

 2003

-Urologists at LHSC are the first in Canada to use the three-armed ZEUS robot to correct a blockage in the ureter of the kidney
+Urologists at LHSC becomes the first in Canada to use the three-armed ZEUS robot to correct a blockage in the ureter of the kidney

 Results of an international study show that the common high blood pressure drug ramipril can prevent heart failure in high risk cardiovascular patients

-LHSC is the first in Canada and one of three in the world to use revolutionary digital technology to produce detailed fluoroscopic images for diagnostic and interventional procedures
+LHSC becomes the first in Canada and one of three in the world to use revolutionary digital technology to produce detailed fluoroscopic images for diagnostic and interventional procedures

-LHSC surgeons are the first in Canada to use a four-armed da Vinci robot to complete a single coronary artery bypass graft
+LHSC surgeons become the first in Canada to use a four-armed da Vinci robot to complete a single coronary artery bypass graft

 LHSC’s Pulmonary surgery performed Canada’s first robotic-assisted lobectomy for lung cancer using Computer Motion’s AESOP® robotic arm